KennethWussmann/panthora/README.md

 ## Getting Started

 > [!NOTE]
-> Tory is currently in [pre-release](./docs/hosting/updating.md).
+> Panthora is currently in [pre-release](./docs/hosting/updating.md).
 Please proceed with caution.

-Deploying Tory is straightforward with Docker.
+Deploying Panthora is straightforward with Docker.
 Check out the [hosting documentation](./docs/hosting/hosting.md) to get your instance up and running today.
-For an in-depth look into Tory's capabilities, the [usage guide](./docs/usage/getting-started.md) is the perfect place to start.
+For an in-depth look into Panthora's capabilities, the [usage guide](./docs/usage/getting-started.md) is the perfect place to start.

-## How Tory Works
+## How Panthora Works

-Tory is designed to make inventory management a breeze.
-From pantry staples and literary collections to collectible treasures, Tory seamlessly adapts to your unique needs.
-Dive into a few fundamental concepts to fully leverage Tory’s capabilities.
+Panthora is designed to make inventory management a breeze.
+From pantry staples and literary collections to collectible treasures, Panthora seamlessly adapts to your unique needs.
+Dive into a few fundamental concepts to fully leverage Panthora’s capabilities.

 Discover more in the [Usage Guide](./docs/usage/getting-started.md).

 ### Assets

 Define "assets" as items you wish to track, whether they're groceries, books, or collectibles.
-Tory enables you to monitor any number of assets, ensuring you always stay organized.
+Panthora enables you to monitor any number of assets, ensuring you always stay organized.

 Dive deeper: [Understanding Assets](./docs/usage/assets.md)